HackerspaceMumbai/eleventy-high-performance-blog/blog/The_MVP_Challenge.md

 ### Regression Modelling

 Also, we need to know if a registrant will attend or not.
 And when I undertook the below regression module, I had an Aha moment.
-Since we have been diligently following the process right from registration right up to check-ins for the past 8 years, we have enough data to undertake regression modeling.
+Since we have been diligently following the process right from registration right up to check-ins for the past eight years, we have enough data to undertake regression modeling.

 [Create a classification model with Azure Machine Learning designer - Learn | Microsoft Docs](https://docs.microsoft.com/en-us/learn/modules/create-regression-model-azure-machine-learning-designer/?WT.mc_id=AI-MVP-5003041)